 Students will integrate findings from economics, political science, psychology and history into Sociology studies.
 You will learn how businesses work from a human relations standpoint, how politics work through the study of social movements, how communities create culture, religion, and family, and how societies create opportunities and perpetuate inequalities.

-Sociology was the 24th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 37,807 degrees in this year alone.
-This represents a small change of only 0.8% from the prior year's total of 37,511 sociology degrees awarded.
+Sociology was the 25th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 38,475 degrees in this year alone.
+This represents a 1.7% increase in sociology degrees awarded over the prior year's total of 37,807.

-Approximately 1,179 colleges in the U.S. offer a sociology degree of some kind.
-Our 2022 Best Sociology Schools ranking analyzes 726 of these schools to determine the best overall colleges for sociology students.
+Our 2023 Best Sociology Schools ranking analyzes 570 of these schools to determine the best overall colleges for sociology students.
 Explore this or one of our many other custom sociology rankings further below.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.